 A double-pole thermostat has two sets of contact points, one set for each leg.
 A single-pole thermostat has one set of contact points and a solid busbar between the second leg's wire terminals.
 If a 240-volt baseboard heater uses a single-pole thermostat, the entire circuit remains live at all times.

 The Baseboard Heater's Circuit Breaker Trips Instantly

-Baseboard Heaters that Work for a Short Period Before Tripping the Circuit Breaker
+Baseboard Heaters That Work for a Moment Before Tripping the Circuit Breaker

 Was the malfunctioning baseboard heater or its circuit breaker recently replaced?
 If so, use the units' identification stickers to verify the new heater's element matches the old one.
 A larger heater often requires thicker gauge wire and a circuit breaker with a higher amperage.
 Generally, baseboard heaters up to 4000 watts use 12-gauge wire with a 20-amp circuit breaker and baseboard heaters over 4000 watts require 10-gauge wire and a 30-amp circuit breaker.